 While some people are able to get into ketosis in such a short time, others may suffer from side effects like the keto flu.
 However, remember these side effects mainly occur due to carbohydrate restriction and go away once your body gets adapted to the new metabolic state.

-So, getting into ketosis in 24 hours is generally safe.
-If you are unable to bear the discomforting symptoms, it is advised to increase your carb consumption to 50 grams per day.
+Getting into ketosis in 24 hours is generally safe.
+If you are unable to bear the uncomfortable symptoms, it is advised to increase your carb consumption to 50 grams per day.

 Hacks to Get Into Ketosis in 24 Hours